Gut Health

 KPV

-aka Lys-Pro-Val, alpha-MSH C-terminal tripeptide
+aka Lys-Pro-Val, alpha-MSH C-terminal tripeptide, KPV tripeptide

 How it works: Blocks NF-kB inflammatory signaling pathways to reduce chronic inflammation.